About Future Sky

 The system as described above functions in perfect condition at the national level where national research establishments can transfer basic knowledge developed at a national university to a national industry.
 Nowadays we see that most industries have grown to a European level.
 This is especially true for the aviation industry with its long supply chains and international assembly lines.
 It is for this reason one sometimes refers to the aviation industry as the only true European industry.

-At present, two large Joint Undertakings are planned within the next EU Framework Programme:
+At present, two large Joint Undertakings are running within the next EU Framework Programme:

-- SESAR 2, aiming for the next generation of Europe’s air transport management, very much traffic control and airport related
+- SESAR 2020, aiming for the next generation of Europe’s air transport management, very much traffic control and airport related.

 National aviation industries have become European and European industries started to work on European programmes for industrial research, such as Clean Sky.